juhannam/gct535-2022/hw4/README.md

         }
 ```

-Implement the chorus effect by modifying the given code.
+Implement the chorus effect as the above figure by modifying the given code.
 Please refer our practice code '09.
 Delay-based Audio Effects.ipynb'.
+You should use the Delay Time, Wet/Dry Ratio, LFR Rate, and LFO Depth as the control parameter for the chorus effect.

 ## Problem \#3: Flanger (30 pts.)
 <img width="448" alt="Fig3_Flanger" src="https://user-images.githubusercontent.com/16303932/170556465-5c560768-e02e-4c26-a94f-929975addc51.png">